Karioi: Pest control

 Even by the 1950s damage was obvious enough for a tourist guidebook to say, "Wild goats are doing considerable damage to the native flora."
 Since a low point in the 1970s, DoC has done a lot to restore Karioi by periodically reducing numbers of introduced animals through eradication programmes.
 The aim is to assist native flora and fauna populations.
 Many tree species were threatened by a high goat population, such that saplings could only survive by growing on other trees as epiphytes above goat browsing level.
 Many New Zealand trees are well suited to this form of regeneration, as they drop aerial roots to the ground.
 Radio tagged 'Judas goats' have failed to locate any others.

 However, just as the trees threatened by goats were saved, other species came under threat from possums.
-Northern rata, tree daisy, kohekohe and kamahi trees are favourite foods of possums and many were killed by browsing.
+Northern rātā, tree daisy, kohekohe and kāmahi trees are favourite foods of possums and many were killed by browsing.
 Most areas of bush have possum bait stations (linked by pink-waymarked tracks).
 They didn't achieve residual trap catch rates (RTC) below 5%, so most of Karioi now has aerial drops of 1080 poison at about 5 yearly intervals.
 The 2010 drop achieved a 1.06% RTC.
 By 2016 the level had risen to 10%, prompting another 1080 application in 2017.
 The interval was determined by monitoring of 96 kohekohe, 43 kamahi and 8 Hall's totara, which had been tagged and were assessed annually for change in foliage cover, possum browse and trunk use.

 The Karioi Biodiversity Restoration project is a community led project, run in partnership with A Rocha Aotearoa NZ, Te Whakaoranga O Karioi (translated as restoring Karioi to a healthy sustainable environment), DoC, and the Whaingaroa community.
 Trapping started in 2009 in the Upper Bryant Reserve with up to 60 volunteers maintaining around 150 rat, possum and stoat traps in 28 ha of bush.
 By 2020 there were over 2,000 traps and 350 volunteers covering some 2300 ha.
 In the first 3 years 592 rats, 183 mice, 6 stoats, 26 possums and 13 hedgehogs were caught.
 50 stoat traps were placed along the 5 km Te Toto Gorge to Ruapuke ridge track and had caught 54 stoats and 73 rats in 2017.

-Myrtle rust was found on some ramarama and rata in 2018, but has been controlled and is being monitored.
+Myrtle rust was found on some ramarama and rātā in 2018, but has been controlled and is being monitored.